Tibetan Freedom Concert: Vienna

-2012-05-26, on Vienna's infamous Heldenplatz.
+2012-05-26, on Vienna's Heldenplatz.

 Speakers: The 14th Dalai Lama, Tibetan exile prime minister Lobsang Sangay, Francesca von Habsburg, several Austrian politicians, and others.

 As the final event of the 14th Dalai Lama's latest visit to Austria, the "Free Tibet" movement had organized a stage demonstration in his presence, with another free concert.
 Performers were, amongst others, Harri Stojka and Loten Namling as well as several youngsters, including rappers.